 Moreover, the proposed Sparse Goal Candidate Proposal (SGCP) module improves efficiency by removing the need for post-processing operations.
 Extensive experiments demonstrate that BEVTraj achieves performance competitive with HD map-based methods, while offering enhanced adaptability across diverse driving scenarios.
 These findings validate the feasibility of map-free trajectory prediction and highlight BEVTraj’s potential as a scalable and flexible solution for autonomous driving.

-For future work, we aim to extend the framework by incorporating BEV feature-based object detection and tracking modules, enabling the joint processing of static and dynamic scene information within a unified representation space.
-Additionally, enhancing the temporal modeling capacity of BEV features through recurrent architectures or cross-sweep fusion techniques may further improve the model’s ability to capture long-term motion patterns.
-Investigating adaptive BEV grid structures could also help mitigate spatial limitations, allowing for more flexible and fine-grained trajectory prediction.
-We anticipate that these improvements will contribute to a more comprehensive and robust trajectory prediction system.

-Furthermore, the techniques developed in this work are not limited to autonomous driving but can also be applied to broader domains, such as surveillance systems—where monitoring vehicle and human activities is critical for safety \cite{2023JCDE_MUSP,2020StrDAN,2021SBNet,Eom:2022JCDE, huang2025vision}, —and robotics, where accurate trajectory prediction is essential for tasks such as human–robot interaction and navigation in dynamic environments \cite{rudenko2020human}.
+Beyond autonomous driving, the techniques developed in this work are not limited to a single application domain but can also be extended to broader areas, such as surveillance systems—where monitoring vehicle and human activities is critical for safety \cite{2023JCDE_MUSP,2020StrDAN,2021SBNet,Eom:2022JCDE, zhong2025gazesymcat, huang2025vision}—and robotics, where accurate trajectory prediction is essential for tasks such as human–robot interaction and navigation in dynamic environments \cite{rudenko2020human}.